 In order to prepare for support for Windows 7 going end of life, many businesses have already made the move over to Windows 10 - Microsoft’s latest operating system.
 However, things are not always that simple and here at Nasstar, we want to ensure that our customers are aware of all the options open to them.

-Firstly, do you have a clear idea of what operating systems are running in your estate?
+Firstly, do you have a clear idea of which operating systems are running across your business?
 If not, our powerful remote management and monitoring tools can help to audit your desktop and laptop devices in order to provide a clear idea of what needs replacing.
-Sometimes the hardest thing is knowing where to start, we can help with that.
+Sometimes the hardest thing is knowing where to start - we can help with that.

 If you’ve got a mixture of devices that are still performing well and just need to upgrade the OS then good news, as a Microsoft Gold Partner and CSP provider, Nasstar can help you adopt Microsoft 365 with its upgrade rights from Windows 7 or 8 Pro to Windows 10 Pro.